QED-it/zkinterface/rust/src/GET_STARTED.md

 ### A producer: example generator

 The command below generates an example statement.
-It stores it into files in the working directory (customizable).
+It stores it into files in the working directory (customizable, see `zkif help`).
 The profile AC (Arithmetic Circuit) was selected.

     zkif --profile=AC example